aidenlab/Juicebox/README.md

 * Then go to `Run` -> `Edit Configurations`.
 * With the `+` sign, add `Application`.
 * You'll create two of these, one for the GUI (call it Juicebox GUI or whatever you want, really) and one for the CLT.
-* The GUI's main class is `MainWindow.java` - click the little `...` button next to the text box for main class, and type `MainWindow.java`.
+* Set the main class by clicking the little `...` button next to the text box for main class

-* The CLT's main class is `HiCTools.java`.
+                MainWindow.java is the main method class for the visualization/GUI portion of the software.
+                HiCTools.java is the main method class for the analysis/CLT portion.

 * For the GUI under VM Options:

         -Xmx2000m